Employee Vaccine Exemptions

 Short Answer: Maybe.

-Long Answer: The Vaccine Injury Compensation Program (the “VICP”) is a federal program developed in the 1980s to compensate people with specific reactions and injuries caused by certain vaccinations.
+Long Answer: The [ Vaccine Injury Compensation Program (the “VICP”)](https://www.sirillp.com/what-to-expect-in-the-vaccine-injury-compensation-program/) is a federal program developed in the 1980s to compensate people with specific reactions and injuries caused by certain vaccinations.
 The VICP compensates for pain and suffering, past and future lost wages, and medical expenses.
-However, only about 33% of VICP claims receive compensation.
+However, not all VICP claims receive compensation.
 Currently, COVID-19 vaccines are not compensated through the VICP.

 Workers’ compensation benefits typically pay around 2/3 of the employee’s actual lost wages.
 A person receiving workers’ compensation cannot “double-dip” and receive full compensation from the VICP.
 However, the person can seek the difference between the workers’ compensation benefit and the actual lost wages from the VICP.
 If the person incurred costs for treatment of the vaccine injury, the VICP will reimburse the costs.
 The VICP will only reimburse the portion paid, or due to be paid, by the injured person.
 The VICP does not reimburse any amount paid by insurance companies or Medicaid.